anjahess/DNAvi/docs/source/Ladders.rst

 The name, which you may choose, has to be the **same for all peaks of a ladder**.

-Changing the position of the DNA ladder in the data
+My marker is not in the first lane - What can I do?
 ^^^^^^^^^^^^^^^^^^

 If your input is a table, simply *rename* the column with the marker intensities to *Ladder*.